Your cart looks a little empty!Continue Shopping

 Next, take the back of a hammer and use it to pull the cork from the bottle.
 Get ready for a struggle as this is not an easy method.
 You may be pulling for a while, but that glass of wine is worth it, right?

-How to Use a Wooden Spoon to Open a Bottle of Wine
+The Old-School Method: How to Use a Wooden Spoon to Open a Wine Bottle

 If you thought using a screwdriver was a struggle, the wooden spoon method is even tougher.
 But don’t worry — you got this.
 Instead of pulling the cork out, you’re going to push it into the bottle.
 (Yes, you read that correctly.
 You’ll be pushing, not pulling.)